micahkepe/blog/content/thompson-trojan-horse/index.md

     McDermott, J. (1988, October).
 A technique for removing an important class of Trojan horses from high order languages.
 In Proc.
 11th National Computer Security Conference (pp. 114-117). [https://apps.dtic.mil/sti/tr/pdf/ADA462303.pdf](https://apps.dtic.mil/sti/tr/pdf/ADA462303.pdf)

+    This paper, published in 1988, demonstrates a means of preventing the "Trojan horse," as well as outlining some practical issues of implementing such a system.